-Over 25 years ago near the village of Stanwick in England, an excavation unearthing burials dating back to the Roman occupation of Britain approximately 1500 years, find the skeleton of a man who had his tongue cut out while he was still alive.
-The mystery is, why would they have done this to him.
+Over 25 years ago near the village of Stanwick in England, an excavation unearthed burials dating back to the Roman occupation of Britain approximately 1500 years.

-The skeleton belongs to a male who was between 25 and 35 years old when he died, they found.
-When alive, the man suffered a serious oral infection that spread to other parts of his body and led to new bone growth in his mouth and other parts of his skull.
-A tongue amputation, it is believed could cause just such an infection.
+His age was between 25 and 35, and when alive he had an oral infection that had spread to other parts of his body.
+As a result new bone growth was created in his mouth and other parts of his skull.
+The cutting out of his tongue could have caused this infection.

-After analyzing the evidence, they researchers concluded that the flat rock in the man's mouth may have been "a symbolic replacement for [a] tongue that was amputated in this individual during the lifetime of this man".
+The researchers theorize that the flat rock in the skeleton's mouth may have been, "a symbolic replacement for [a] tongue that was amputated in this individual during the lifetime of this man".

-Why the man's tongue would be cut out is a mystery.
-Excavation photographs taken in 1991 reveal that the man's skeleton was found face-down with his right arm sticking out at an unusual angle, possible evidence that the man was tied up when he died.
+Photographs taken in 1991 when it was unearthed show that skeleton was found face-down with hsi right arm sticking out at a strange angle, indicating he might have been tied up when he died.

 As to the reason why his tongue would be cut out remains unknown.
 This was the time when the Romans controlled Britain, and no reference has been found in ancient texts where they used this method as a type of punishment.